-3.9 AOT files
+3.11 AOT files

-When saving a project to disk, the file that is written will have an aot extension (the prefix must contain at least three characters!) and is usually referred to as an "AOT file".
-AOT files can be emailed to other people for viewing in the OT, but once a project has been submitted, a co-I can also retrieve it from the ALMA archive.
+When saving a project to disk, the file that is written will have an act extension (the prefix must contain at least three characters!) and is usually referred to as an "AOT file".
+AOT files can be emailed to other people for viewing in the OT, but once a project has been submitted, a co-I can also retrieve it from the ALMA archive and view it in read-only mode.